Lucky Drawing with Susan Shie. Class information.

 Suggestions for other supplies you might want to try, when you're able to spend on them:

 I suggest finding the supplies at places you want to shop at.
 Shop local or online.
 Amazon has everything, but you can also try Blick, Jerry's Artarama, and other places.
-Jerry's takes PayPal, besices credit cards.
+Jerry's takes PayPal, besides credit cards.
 Some of us have local stores we can support for at least some of this stuff!

 Here are some art supplies I use.
 You should use what you want.
 Don't buy a bunch of stuff.
 Just get into this gently.
 Don't spend more money, if you don't have to!